 Is friction helpful?

 Sometimes!
-Thanks to friction objects can start and stop moving.
-Friction also stops objects slipping around.
-We would all probably fall over a lot more if it wasn’t for friction.
+Thanks to friction, objects can start and stop moving.
+Friction also prevents objects from slipping around.
+We would probably fall over more if it wasn’t for friction.

 Imagine trying to ride a bike on an ice rink and then on a pavement.
-Ice is a smooth surface so there’s not much friction, which is why it’s slippy.
-A pavement is not smooth so there’s more friction between the bike tyres and the pavement making much easier to ride a bike on.
+Ice is a smooth surface, so there’s not much friction, which is why it’s slippy.
+The pavement is not smooth, so there’s more friction between the bike tyres and the pavement making it much easier to ride a bike on.
 Without friction riding a bike on any surface would be like riding on ice!

 Friction always slows an object down, so it’s helpful if you want to keep something moving!

 Friction is a force, we can’t see it, but we can see its effect.